About the course

 - empower environmental leaders to address the world’s most pressing environmental problems through an understanding of and training in the key analytical and practical skills, and in a broad appreciation of earth systems and societies in relation to environmental change.

-Teaching takes place through lectures, seminars and workshops which provide in-depth exploration of key issues.
-The elective modules offer a tutorial-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
-The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.
+Teaching takes place through lectures, seminars, workshops and field courses which provide in-depth exploration of key issues.
+The elective modules offer a tutorial-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty, research staff,and visiting scholars.
+The teaching aim is to foster knowledge, critical thinking, discussion and debate in an integrated setting, and to identify and explore theory, methods and practice in an academic space that encourages collaboration and critical dialogue.
 In the second year you will work on your thesis project with the support of a specialist supervisor.

-Fieldwork and external visits are an important part of the teaching programme and include coastal and marine environmental change sites, renewable energy technologies and a visit to the European Parliament.
+Fieldwork and external visits are an important part of the teaching programme and currently include coastal and marine environmental change sites,local woodlands, Lake District National Park, the Centre for Alternative Technology (renewable energy and sustainability technologies) and a visit to the European Parliament.

-At the end of the first year you take the examinations associated with the MSc in Environmental Change and Management.
-You must pass the examinations taken at the end of the first year in order to proceed into the second year.
-In the first year there are two assessed essays linked to elective courses.
+You must pass the examinations set at the end of the first year in order to proceed into the second year of the MPhil.
+In the first year there are also two assessed essays linked to elective courses.

-There is an ECM alumni network with nearly 700 alumni in 70 countries.
+There is an ECM alumni network with over 700 alumni in 70 countries.
 The department's Alumni Office helps alumni keep in touch with each other and organises alumni events.

 - MSc in Environmental Change and Management